marten-seemann/libp2p-raw-quic-conn/README.md

 # Using raw QUIC connections with libp2p

+This example how to use libp2p's hole punching capabilities to establish a direction raw QUIC connection (i.e. a quic-go `quic.Connection`) to a peer.

 ## Usage

 Run a server behind a NAT (and enable logging for hole punching):